Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Field in eccentric motion around a Schwarzschild black hole

 The first step is to sum over $m$ as

 where the summation can be straightforwardly performed by using standard formulas (see Appendix F of Ref.~\cite{Nakano:2003he}).
+The retarded field is now explicitly periodic because the only non-periodic term produced by $e^{-im\Omega_\phi t}$ simplifies when the retarded field is evaluated at the particle position.
 Hence, the regular field is computed by subtracting the regulator \textit{before} the summation over $l$

 To obtain explicit expressions for the regularized field, one must first express the Green function in terms of the homogeneous solutions $R_{\rm{in}}^{lm\omega}(r)$ and $R_{\rm{up}}^{lm\omega}(r)$ appearing in Eq.~\eqref{def:GF}.
 The most straightforward approach consists in solving Eq.~\eqref{eq_KG_fourier} expanding in PN and working out the equation order-by-order.
 This procedure yields what we refer to as the \textit{PN solution}, which can be written for a generic $l$-mode.
 However, it does not satisfy the physical boundary condition at the horizon.
 This behaviour is reflected in the presence of some divergences at specific PN-order for certain values of $l$.
-To address this issue, the most used techniques is the so-called Mano-Suzuki-Takasugi method (MST) \cite{Sasaki:2003xr}, which relies on writing the homogeneous solutions for the full equation in terms of an infinite sum of hypergeometric functions: these are referred to as the \textit{MST solutions}.
+To address this issue, the most commonly used technique is the so-called Mano-Suzuki-Takasugi method (MST) \cite{Sasaki:2003xr}, which relies on writing the homogeneous solutions for the full equation in terms of an infinite sum of hypergeometric functions: these are referred to as the \textit{MST solutions}.
 In practice, computing observables up to some $n_{\text{max}}$-PN, requires including all the MST solutions up to some $l\leq l_{\text{max}}$\footnote{The $l_{\text{max}}$ can be deduced by looking at the coefficient in the PN solution of the specific order we are interested in and check for which values of $l$ it diverges.
 We identify the largest one as $l_{\text{max}}$.}.
 The downside of this procedure is that each $l$-mode needs to be computed independently.